ktaylor63/southeast/site/content/wildlife/amphibians/neuse-river-waterdog.md

 {{< figure class="photo-center" src="/images/pages/neuse-river-greenway.jpg" alt="A view down the Neuse River from a bridge with no leaves on the trees.." caption="A portion of the Neuse River banked by trees.
 Photo by James Willamor, CC BY-SA 2.0." link="https://flic.kr/p/iD5LwL" >}}

 The species thrives in cold water, and is much more active in colder seasons and when water is near-freezing.
 Researchers have documented activity decreasing after the water temperature rises above 18ºC.  waterdogs spend about 85% of the time under large granite rocks or in burrows.
 In early spring they move into leaf beds over mud banks on the low-energy sides of riffles and where leaves were intact or only slightly decomposed and many small critters are in the leaf litter.

 ## Diet

 Neuse River waterdogs are sight and scent feeders, with prey consisting of aquatic arthropods (primarily ostracods and copepods), hellgrammites, mayflies, caddisflies, crayfish, beetles, caterpillars, snails, spiders, earthworms, centipedes, millipedes, slugs) and some small fish like darters and pirate perch.
 All prey are ingested whole, and larger items are sometimes regurgitated and then re-swallowed.

-## Historic Range
+## Historic range

 The Neuse River waterdog is endemic to the Tar-Pamlico and Neuse River basins in North Carolina.
 Its historical distribution includes the Piedmont and Coastal Plain regions of North Carolina within all major tributary systems of the Tar and Neuse, including the Trent River Basin.

 {{< figure class="photo-center" src="/images/pages/neuse-river-waterdog-historical-occupancy.jpg" alt="A map of east-central North Carolina showing occupied river basins in red." caption="River basins occupied or thought to be occupied by the Neuse River waterdog.
 Map by USFWS." link="https://flic.kr/p/TqKxkm" >}}

-## Current Range
+## Current range

 Today, the species is known to occupy the Neuse and the Tar River basins of North Carolina.
 The species is not known to migrate.